vearne/vtun/README.md

 ```

 ## Client on Windows
-To use it with windows, you will need to download a [wintun.dll](https://www.wintun.net/) file in the current vtun-win-amd64.exe directory.
+To use it with windows, you will need to download a [wintun.dll](https://www.wintun.net/) file in the app directory.
 Open powershell as administrator and run cmd:
 ```
 .\vtun-win-amd64.exe  -l :3000 -s server-addr:3001 -c 172.16.0.10/24 -k 123456